eljost/pysisyphus/docs/nix.rst

 An easy and reliable way to get a complete pysisyphus installation, including additional quantum chemistry (QC) codes, is possible through the `Nix package manager`_.
 Required Nix files for the QC codes and their dependencies (linear algebra & MPI libraries etc.) are provided by the NixWithChemistry_ overlay.

-Nix installations are fully reproducible and extremly simple to accomplish for any potential pysisyphus user, as most of the necessary configuration is already described in the respective Nix files.
+Nix installations are fully reproducible and extremely simple to accomplish for any potential pysisyphus user, as most of the necessary configuration is already described in the respective Nix files.

 The `Nix Pills`_ series provides an informative introduction to the general concepts behind Nix.

 Prerequisites
 =============

-Please follow the installation instructions in the `nix manual`_ and additional hints from NixWithChemistry_ to set up a working Nix installation on your system.
+Please follow the installation instructions in the `nix manual`_ and additional hints from Chemix to set up a working Nix installation on your system.
 You'll probably have to allow unfree packages.

 .. code-block:: bash
     nix-channel --add https://nixos.org/channels/nixos-20.09 nixos